zkengz/nashconv_descent/README.md

 This repository contains the code for the paper *Computing Nash Equilibrium in Two-team Zero-sum Games by NashConv Descent*.
-This work represents the first algorithm that empirically achieves approximate Nash equilibrium in extensive-form two-team zero-sum games.

 # Usage